 The Dance House Helsinki construction project began in 2016 and will continue until 2021.
+The house will open its doors to the public in 2022.
 Dance House Helsinki will be constructed next to the Cable Factory in Ruoholahti, Helsinki.
 It will consist of a new building and facilities that are currently part of the Cable Factory.
 The constructor is Kiinteistö Oy Kaapelitalo.

 The Helsinki Dance House Association, founded in 2010, interviewed various players in the industry before creating their initial plans for the space.
 The City of Helsinki then commissioned a needs assessment, investigating various potential locations for Dance House Helsinki.
 The assessment led to the idea of building Dance House Helsinki in conjunction with the Cable Factory.